-This course was designed to help nonprofit development staff and leaders develop a comprehensive, strategic annual plan to improve their organizations' fundraising results.
+This course was designed to help nonprofit development staff and leaders develop a comprehensive, strategic annual plan to improve their organizations' capacity for fundraising.
 Plan for Success!
 Fundraising Planning for Nonprofits includes 12 brief but information-rich lectures that walk students through every step of the process.
 In addition, students receive more than 10 worksheets that can be used to organize information to be used in the plan.

 After taking this class, students will be able to:

 Plan for Success!
-Fundraising Planning for Nonprofits will strengthen all of your development strategies, leading to more successful implementation of your organization's fundraising efforts as well as improved recognition and donor engagement.
+Fundraising Planning for Nonprofits will strengthen all of your organization's development strategies.

 This brief introduction will summarize the goals of this course and provide an overview of its three sections:

 This class will introduce you to six the sections of a fundraising plan:

 Take this quick quiz to review all of the concepts you learned in Section 1.

 This lecture will explain all of the documents that need to be reviewed, and the information that should be extracted, before you proceed with the remainder of the fundraising plan process:

 Worksheets are provided to help you organize all of this information.

 Use these worksheets to keep track of the information you gather during the document review phase of the fundraising planning process.
 Make multiple copies as needed.